-This qualification aims to take Candidates on a journey from complete beginners to competent and confident commercial dog groomers.
+This qualification is aimed to take Candidates on a journey from complete beginners to be able to confidently style a selection of dog breeds.

 Depending on the needs of the individual Candidate, the qualification can:

-- Prepare individuals to progress to a qualification in the same subject area but at a higher level or requiring more specific knowledge, skills and understanding;
+- Prepare individuals to progress to a qualification in the same subject area but at a higher level or requiring more specific knowledge, skills and understanding

-- Prepare Candidates for employment;
+- Prepare Candidates for employment

-- Support a role in the workplace;
+- Support a role in the workplace

 - Encourage engagement in learning.

-iPET Network have designed this qualification to enable Candidates to:
+This qualification has been designed to enable Candidates to:

-- Access a holistic approach to training; - Work practically with dogs; - Gain canine emergency first aid skills; - Understand business management and health and safety in a dog grooming environment ; - Have effective communication skills for working well with owners and confidently manage complaints; - Gain the necessary skills to prepare, style and finish a range of dog breeds meeting the client's requirements and breed standard.
+- Access a holistic approach to training - Work practically with dogs - Understand health and safety in a dog grooming environment - Gain skills to prepare, style and finish a selection of dog breeds meeting the client's requirements.